ismailcherri/Polling-App/README.md

 * The app is a demonstration of the ability of Redux store to provide a stable and consistent state management.
 It uses middleware to provide Async API actions.
 * Different CSS techniques were used to demonstrate the flexibility of ReactJS to deal either with global CSS rules or scoped ones.
+* It uses create-react-app default service-worker implementation.
 * A plan to E2E tests using [Puppeteer](https://github.com/puppeteer/puppeteer) is planned (hopefully)